jluxinlan/tron-multi-sig-docs/TRON Multi Sign Docs_EN.md

-# Developer Guide for Integrating TRON Multisignature Wallets
+# Developer Guide: Integrating TRON Multisig Service for Wallets

 ## Overview of the Multisignature Service

+The TRON Multi-Signature Service is an application-layer multi-signature transaction service designed to manage permission verification, signature workflows, and execution control for multi-signature transactions without accessing private keys.

-The TRON multisignature service allows users to submit an initial transaction and guides multiple participants to sign asynchronously.
-Once the accumulated signature weight meets the predefined threshold, the system automatically broadcasts the transaction, simplifying complex multisignature workflows.
+Developers can submit a pending on-chain transaction through this service.
+Based on the pre-configured multi-signature permission rules of the account, the service collects and validates signatures from multiple participants and advances the multi-signature workflow asynchronously.
+Once the accumulated signature weight meets the threshold defined by the on-chain account, the system automatically broadcasts the transaction to the blockchain and completes its execution.

+The TRON Multi-Signature Service does not custody, generate, or use private keys.
+It is positioned as a keyless multi-signature transaction orchestration hub.

+## Core Value

+The service standardizes multi-signature workflows by supporting asynchronous signature collection and state management.
+It automatically evaluates signature weights and execution conditions, eliminating the need for application developers to reimplement complex multi-signature logic.
+This enables rapid integration and scalable support for multi-signature transactions.

 ## Multisignature Transaction Flow